In closed-door meetings at MTV, creators are grappling with how to make entertainment more responsible

 At the sessions, words used in everyday conversation were opened to examination.

-Erica Rivinoja, showrunner of “Clone High,” in which portrayals of famous personalities from throughout the ages mingle at an absurdist imaginary high school, described a plot point in which a 20th-century historical figure made provocative comments on Instagram in an act of cyberbullying.
-Then he checked herself.
+Erica Rivinoja, showrunner of “Clone High,” in which portrayals of famous personalities from throughout the ages mingle at an absurdist imaginary high school, described a plot point involving a 20th-century historical figure who made provocative comments on Instagram, an act attendees described as cyberbullying.
+Then she checked herself.
 “The term ‘cyberbullying.’
 Is there a better term?”

-The sessions showed creators interested in the well-being of their subjects, a telling reveal given reality TV’s occasional reputation for seeking out cast members predisposed to mental health conditions.
+The sessions showed creators interested in the well-being of their subjects, a notable contrast to the popular beliefs about casting decisions.

-“I think our show might be the only time a conversation has come into play that addresses that.”
-The words came from Morgan J. Freeman, an executive producer on the “Teen Mom” franchise, a long-running property which focuses on the personal struggles of a host of young mothers; he was referring to a character with a body-image-issue.
+“I think our show might be the only time a conversation has come into play that addresses that," said Morgan J. Freeman, an executive producer on the “Teen Mom” franchise.
+The long-running property focuses on the personal struggles of a number of young mothers.
+(He was referring to a character with a body-image-issue.)

 “Without us there I think it continues to spiral down a very dysfunctional path,” for the character, he said.
 But there’s only so much we could do,” he added ruefully.

-These discussions can also lead into amusedly surreal territory.
+At times the discussions led to amusedly surreal territory.

 “I’m trying to remember the story we told about robot suicide,” Rivinoja said at the session devoted to “Clone High.”